 Women, Peace and Security Global Polling Project

-Security affects us all, from how we make a living to how we vote and how we participate in our communities.
-It has been shown that empowering women and girls is crucial to creating meaningful and lasting peace around the world.
 Being inclusive of women’s opinions and ideas exponentially increases the probability of successful security-related initiatives, from policing to military action, peacekeeping, and preventing and countering violent extremism.